Tron0/AkladellWebsite/rules.md

 **Keen Instincts:** Barbarians can detect and concealed doors easier than others.
-They are able to discover secret and hidden doors on a 1-4 on 1d6 and may even notice such a door simply by passing near it if they roll 1- 2 on 1d6.
-They cannot be surprised.
+They are able to discover secret and hidden doors on a 1-4 on 1d6 and may even notice such a door simply by passing near it if they roll 1 - 2 on 1d6.

+**Alertness:** A Barbarian is unlikely to be sur- prised, with only a 1-in-6 chance.

 **Savage Blows:** Barbarians gain an extra +2 to all damage rolls made in melee combat.